chocolatey/boxstarter.org/input/testingpackages.md

 Test-BoxstarterPackage -PackageName "MyPackage1","MyPackage2"
 ```

 Boxstarter will build their .nupkg files and attempt to install them on the deployment targets specified with `Set-BoxstarterDeploymentOptions`.
 Boxstarter will use the credentials provided in the deployment options.
 You can provide several targets to `Set-BoxstarterDeploymentOptions`.
 One may wish to supply different machines running different versions of windows.
-If a package install runs to completion with no exceptions or returned error codes, Boxstarter considers the install a PASSED test.
+If a package installation runs to completion with no exceptions or returned error codes, Boxstarter considers the installation a PASSED test.
 If `Test-BoxstarterPackage` is called with no packages specified, Boxstarter will iterate over each package in its local repository.
 It will build the nupkg and compare its version to the version on the package published feed.
 If the version in the repo is greater than the published version, Boxstarter will initiate a test on the deployment targets otherwise the package test will be skipped.

 ![Testing Chocolatey packages console output](/assets/images/CI.png)

 ## Publishing Successful Packages

 `Test-BoxstarterPackage` will return a set of test results.
-One can then use `Select-BoxstarterResultsToPublish` to consume these results and return the package IDs of the packages who had all deployment targets pass the package install.
+One can then use `Select-BoxstarterResultsToPublish` to consume these results and return the package IDs of the packages who had all deployment targets pass the package installation.
 These IDs can then be passed to `Publish-BoxstarterPackage` to publish those packages to their associated feeds.

 ```powershell
 Test-BoxstarterPackage | Select-BoxstarterResultsToPublish | Publish-BoxstarterPackage